“The first function of an EXECUTIVE is to set up a robust system of communication.” — Chester Bernard

 On the other hand, horizontal relationships are those between two individuals of equal status and authority.
 Two vice president’s talking to each other, or two secretaries engaging in conversation are both lateral and nonhierarchical.
 To influence in such a situation, one cannot use authority.
 So horizontal interpersonal relationships are much more complicated.

-The vice president who wants that help of another vice president, has the same problem with secretary seeking assistance from another secretary.
+The vice president who wants the help of another vice president has the same problem with the secretary seeking assistance from another secretary.
 Neither one can expect the other person to blindly obey, as is the case of a vertical boss-subordinate relationship.
-And so they must engage in different types of influence mechanisms in order to get the other person to act on their request.
+And so they must engage in different types of influence mechanisms to get the other person to act on their request.

-Effectiveness of communication flows inside an organizational system depends on factors such as culture, structure, skills, trust and so on.
+The effectiveness of communication flows inside an organizational system depends on factors such as culture, structure, skills, trust, and so on.
 But to be effective at it, one must assume that all information is subject to some type of loss.

-A quick question, “Which is more effective: written communication, verbal communication or both?”
+A quick question, “Which is more effective: written communication, verbal communication, or both?”
 Looking at the effectiveness of these channels, many assume that it would be written or verbal.
-However, studies have shown that both together are more effective then either one separately.
+However, studies have shown that both together are more effective than either one separately.
 So if you want to ensure effective communication, you must incorporate redundancies and use multiple channels to convey the same information.

-One of the primary issues all of us face, has to do with the improper selection of a channel.
+One of the primary issues all of us face has to do with the improper selection of a channel.
 Classically we can send information verbally, write it down, send it electronically, or do these in combination.
-For example I might choose to send a message via e-mail and then I follow it up with face-to-face conversation.
+For example, I might choose to send a message via e-mail and then follow it up with a face-to-face conversation.